FCP-INDI/ndar-dev/aws_walkthrough.md

 Benchmark Walkthrough
 ---------------------
-1) Follow the above AWS EC2 walkthrough above and select the "C-PAC with benchmark" AMI in step 9.
+1. Follow the above AWS EC2 walkthrough above and select the "C-PAC with benchmark" AMI in step 9.
 Follow through to step 22 to launch the C-PAC GUI once logged in to the instance.
-2) On the left-hand side of the main window, click the "Load" button under "Subject Lists."
+2. On the left-hand side of the main window, click the "Load" button under "Subject Lists."
-3) Select the benchmark subject list yaml file at /home/ubuntu/cpac_benchmark/settings/subject_lists
+3. Select the benchmark subject list yaml file at "/home/ubuntu/cpac_benchmark/settings/subject_lists/CPAC_subject_list.yml"
-4) Name the subject list (e.g. "Benchmark Subjects") and click "OK"
+4. Name the subject list (e.g. "Benchmark Subjects") and click "OK"
-5)
+5. Check the checkbox next to the subject list name.
+You can also click "View" here to parse through the subject list to see if it looks correct.
+6. On the right-hand side of the main window, click the "Load" button under "Pipelines."
+7. Select the pipeline configuration yaml file at "/home/ubuntu/cpac_benchmark/settings/configs/pipeline_config_benchmark.yml"
+8. Check the checkbox next to the pipeline configuration name.
+9. You can click "Edit" if you wish to change any of the default parameters of the pipeline configuration.
+Here you can choose what types of preprocessing to do and which outputs to produce.
+10. Once you are done editing the pipeline configuration, save it.
+11. Back at the main window, the CPAC subject list and the CPAC pipeline config checkboxes should both be checked.
+12. Now click "Run Individual Level Analysis" at the bottom of the window and the run will start.
+13. It is possible that you may run in to errors while processing.
+Please check our [Github page](https://github.com/FCP-INDI/C-PAC) and look through the Issues list for support.
+Feel free to post new issues here as well.
+14. At the conclusion of the run, all of the outputs produced should be in "/home/ubuntu/cpac_benchmark/output".